scelarek/SideBard-with-Google-Industry-Day/README.md

 >
 > For example, if the costs are in cells A1 to A10, you would enter "=SUM(A1:A10)" in the cell.
 This will calculate the sum of all the costs in the specified range and display the result in the selected cell.

+#### See SideBard's Sidebar

 Here's a quick demo of our sidebar's aesthetics and we invite you to [Play with SideBard in this Figma Prototype](https://www.figma.com/proto/htu5k0wM0Xg3FJK4vGhh2C/Google---Industry-Project---Workspace?page-id=6%3A3&type=design&node-id=18-212&viewport=-1347%2C379%2C0.56&t=ZOkx9GZUwVS9qznG-1&scaling=min-zoom&starting-point-node-id=18%3A212&mode=design):

 ![image](https://github.com/scelarek/Google-Industry-Day/assets/115444760/776bb280-89b9-44ea-995f-964c895754ba)

+#### SideBard's Presentation

+Please explore more of our work in this [presentation](https://www.canva.com/design/DAFo7IeXG7Q/DKpUBAYZl6BnwubPshKM3w/view?utm_content=DAFo7IeXG7Q&utm_campaign=designshare&utm_medium=link&utm_source=publishsharelink).
+Also there are more references to our market research, web app development, figma work, and KPI dashboard using PowerBI.

 ---